 The Golden Gate Bridge is an awesome subject to capture with your camera.
 I’ve got 4 Golden Gate Bridge viewpoints for you, from where you have the best view on San Francisco’s landmark and you will surely impress your friends with some amazing photos of the Golden Gate Bridge.

-Let’s get started with the 4 Golden Gate Bridge viewpoints for your awesome bridge photos:
+These are my favorite 4 Golden Gate Bridge viewpoints for awesome bridge photos:

 1 – Marshall’s Beach